Know Your Mistakes: Towards Preventing Overreliance on Task-Oriented Conversational AI Through Accountability Modeling: Methodology

 where $\lambda \in [0,1]$ is a hyperparameter to control the weight of the BCE loss.
 Note that we do not generate the dialogue policy or response, as our primary objective is to study the utility of accountability modeling in preventing user overreliance.
 We plan to explore the complete end-to-end modeling with an accountability head as an extension of this work.

-The accountability head helps to estimate the slot probabilities for all the slots, which can be used to detect the false positive and negative slots in the predicted dialogue state.
+The accountability head helps estimate the slot probabilities for all the slots, which can be used to detect the false positive and negative slots in the predicted dialogue state.
 Furthermore, the inclusion of the accountability head acts as an auxiliary loss that helps in the learning of dialogue state generation.
 Any information about the correct slots can make the dialogue state generation easier.
 Note that $\phi_t$ is learned to optimize both $\mathcal{L}_{\mathrm{BCE}}$ and $\mathcal{L}_{\mathrm{LM}}$.
-Therefore, $\phi_t$ encodes the knowledge about the relevant slots, which can improve the accuracy of the dialogue state generation.
+Therefore, $\phi_t$ encodes the knowledge about the relevant slots, which can improve the accuracy of the generation of the dialogue state.
+A similar strategy has been shown to be effective in open-domain dialogue generation, where predicting response keywords beforehand can guide and improve response generation~\cite{bok}.